 Instant coffee might not be the drink of choice if you have to cram for an exam or finish some last-minute work.

-At the same time, instant coffee uses different coffee beans than brewed coffee, as we discussed above.
+At the same time, instant coffee uses different coffee beans than those used for brewed coffee, as we discussed above.

-Beans used for instant coffee are called Robusta beans, while higher-quality brewed coffee beans use Arabica beans.
+Beans used for instant coffee are called Robusta beans, whereas higher-quality brewed coffee beans are made from Arabica beans.

 Dark roasted coffee beans.